Mission of Armenia to the European Union: History

 Armenia has maintained diplomatic relations with the EU since 1991.
 The Mission of Armenia to the European Union was established to further facilitate Armenia–European Union relations.

 Activities

-On 9 October 2020, Ambassador Anna Aghadjanian held a meeting with the President of the European Council, Charles Michel.
+On 9 October 2020, former Ambassador Anna Aghadjanian held a meeting with the President of the European Council, Charles Michel.

-On 12 May 2021, Ambassador Anna Aghadjanian held a meeting with the President of the European Commission, Ursula von der Leyen.
+On 12 May 2021, former Ambassador Anna Aghadjanian held a meeting with the President of the European Commission, Ursula von der Leyen.
 The sides discussed prospects for deepening EU–Armenia relations.

 On 9 November 2021, the Mission hosted an event with the European Parliament's Friendship Group with Armenia.
 Members of the European Armenian Federation for Justice and Democracy also participated in the event.

 On 21 November 2021, Armenia joined the Horizon Europe program, a signing ceremony was held in the Mission.

+On 24 March 2023, the mission hosted a celebration of the second anniversary of the Comprehensive and Enhanced Partnership Agreement (CEPA) between Armenia and the EU.
+The EU's Special Representative for the South Caucasus, Toivo Klaar, stated "The EU is committed to partnership with Armenia and to building a peaceful and prosperous South Caucasus."

+On 18 December 2023, Ambassador Tigran Balayan held a meeting with the former President of the European Council, Charles Michel.

 Ambassador

-On 31 July 2020, Ambassador Anna Aghadjanian was appointed Head of the Mission of Armenia to the EU.
-Aghadjanian assumed the position from previous Ambassador Tatoul Markarian.
+On 18 September 2023, Ambassador Tigran Balayan was appointed Head of the Mission of Armenia to the EU.
+Balayan concurrently serves as the ambassador of Armenia to Belgium and Luxembourg.